 If your report gives a diagnosis of a learning disability you may be eligible to apply for DSAs and you can make an application to your student finance body Advisers can help you complete the procedure as you need.

 Part of the DSA process requires you to meet with an independent Needs Assessor who will discuss you diagnosis and how this impacts on your learning and how DSA funding can be used to support you.
 They will suggest various types of support, software and/or equipment.
 The independent Needs Assessor will submit their Needs Assessment Report your funding body DSA Team on your behalf.
 Some of the ways the DSA can help are:

 Once the DSA have received both your diagnostic and assessment reports they will decide on what to award you.

-For University of Suffolk Ipswich,
+University of Suffolk Ipswich Campus

-Tel: 01284 701301
+Tel: 01284 716257

-Anyone can make an appointment to see an Academic Skills Advisor you DO NOT need to be receiving DSA.
+Anyone can make an appointment to see an Academic Skills Advisor.
+You DO NOT need to be receiving DSA

 What happens when I make an appointment?

-You will also receive a confirmation email, this will tell you the time of your appointment and who this is with.
-If you don't receive an email contact the library to make sure your appointment has been processed.
+When you make an appointment you will be able to provide information about your needs to help your advisor prepare useful resources in advance.
+You will receive a confirmation email confirming the time of your appointment and who this is with.
+If you don't receive an email contact us.
 You will receive a second email 24 hours before your appointment as a reminder.